 Reconciliation at Fort Lewis College

-The Office of Diversity Affairs leads our continued reconciliation work in partnership with faculty, staff, students, and Tribal Nations.
+The Diversity Affairs Office leads our continued reconciliation work with faculty, staff, students, and Tribal Nations.
 Through this work, we aim to improve the well-being of Indigenous students by increasing their sense of belonging and upholding our responsibilities to our Indigenous and College communities.

 HB 22-1327: The Native American Boarding School Research Program Act